A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Theoretical properties

-Assumption \ref{conds_on_sample_sizes} is imposed to ensure that there are sufficient samples for the MDN to obtain a satisfactory conditional density estimator.
+Assumption \ref{conds_on_sample_sizes} ensures that there are sufficient samples for the MDN to obtain a satisfactory conditional density estimator.
 Assumption \ref{classification_nets} is needed to ensure the classifier can be well trained.
 Under Assumption \ref{classification_nets}, the estimated $\hat{R}_{n_2}$ defined in (\ref{classifier_def}), which is instrumental in obtaining the learned classifier, achieves the minimax rate in classical nonparametric regression \citep{stone1982optimal}; see (88) in the proof of Theorem \ref{ca_test_consistency} for more details.
-Similar assumptions can be found in \cite{jiao2023deep} and \cite{shen2021robust} for nonparametric regression problem.
+Similar assumptions can be found in \cite{jiao2023deep} for nonparametric regression problem.
 Assumption \ref{hypothesis_assumps} signifies the distinct separation of the conditional distributions of the two datasets under the alternative hypothesis.